selimslab/selimslab.github.io/_posts/technical/tech/2017-12-30-pragmatic-programmer.md

 <img height="250"  src="https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1401432508l/4099.jpg" />

-ask questions, make a dialoge not monolog

-plan what you want to say and refine it
+#### People

-try to understand needs, interests, capabilities, fears, wishes, ... of people
+try to understand needs, interests, capabilities, fears, wishes of people

 is it a good time to talk about?